 However, Leta’s apparent untimely death hasn’t discouraged fans’ curiosity about the mysterious character, especially considering her enigmatic relation to one of the Wizarding World’s most notorious killers.

 However, there are clearly no real rules when it comes to the canon of the Fantastic Beasts franchise.
 The Crimes of Grindelwald also included things that didn't quite align with author J.K.
-Rowling's original world (hello, Dumbledore's family tree), so perhaps Leta ended up surviving her run-in with Grindelwald and went on to actually have kids after all.
+Rowling's original world (hello, Dumbledore's family tree), so perhaps Leta ended up surviving her run-in with Grindelwald and actually went on to have kids after all.

 This article was originally published on